Image from Neeta Lulla

 Well, there is a burst of ideas that I’m toying with.
 Especially in the sector of heritage weaves, I am planning something that has got a very global advent to it.
 I’m working on five new film projects, I’m working on a brilliant musical that we’ve already begun the creatives for.
 We are also looking at a lot of synergies that we want to explore, that are going to come together, possibly stores, brand extensions.
 So, there is a lot of work on the table.

-Compassion, I feel, is a very underrated approach to working in this field but it is also one of the most crucial.
-You usually hear qualities like dedication, hard work and talent that are deemed important in any kind of job, but compassion is barely spoken of.
-Whether it is compassion for your team which can result in the most beautiful works.
-Or compassion for your clients which can help you serve them better.
-For instance, you may have clients who are confused about what they what, approaching the project using your brand’s style doesn’t help all that much.
-Compassion allows you to see to it that you are able to gauge their style and aesthetic sensibilities while putting aside your own brand and approach is what keeps people coming back to you time and again.
+For instance, when you have clients who are confused about what they what, approaching the project using your brand’s style doesn’t help all that much.
+Compassion allows you to gauge their style and aesthetic sensibilities while putting aside your own brand and approach.
+That is what keeps people coming back to you time and again.

 I was at your ‘40 years in Fashion’ event at Torii last week and I was pleasantly surprised at how many people had attended.
 Whether they were from the film or the fashion industry, I noticed a palpable kind of love and support, likely because of this compassion you speak of.

 I feel humbled, I feel touched that I have this kind of goodwill in these fields.
 Particularly in film, all these actors, when they initially begun their career, I was always there.
 For most of them I was even working on their debut films, so we have known each other for more than 12-13 years.
 They have become like family to me because after all this time, I understand their mindset!
 Designing for people gives you sense of their style, their vibe, as people and now I have an acute comprehension of their personalities.
 For whatever its worth, this support has been very touching.
-And of course, like you mentioned, this does have to do with approaching the people you work with, with the utmost compassion.
+And of course, like you said, this does have a lot to do with approaching the people you work with, with the utmost compassion.

 Yes, it all really comes together I suppose.
 In a way, your work ultimately becomes a labour of love.